 Course Overview

-‘Good Beginnings’ has been collaboratively developed by Benevolence Australia and ‘Sir Zelman Cowen Centre’ at Victoria University as a pre-marriage counselling resource for Muslim couples.
-The program works to create opportunities for conversations with Muslim pre-marriage couples about how to build respectful relationships and strong marriages when they are at the beginning of their journeys together.
+‘Good Beginnings’ has been collaboratively developed by Benevolence Australia and ‘Sir Zelman Cowen Centre’ at Victoria University as a pre & early marriage mentoring resource for Muslim couples.
+The program works to create opportunities for conversations with Muslim couples about how to build respectful relationships and strong marriages when they are at the beginning of their journeys together.
+The program is also highly beneficial for couples 2-3 years into marriage up to 7 years of marriage.

 Couples work with a trained Good Beginnings Marriage Mentor to complete the course.